 Can Minecraft Adversely Affect My Kid’s School Performance?

-Not only Minecraft has zero inappropriate content for kids, but it also has educational value thanks to its realistic building mechanics.
+Not only does Minecraft have zero inappropriate content for kids, but it also has educational value thanks to its realistic building mechanics.
 So, while building windows for their new house in Minecraft, your kid will learn that glass is made by melting sand.
 However, if you don’t supervise your kid’s screen time, they may spend extended hours playing the game due to Minecraft’s addictive gameplay.
 And doing so may hurt their academic performance.

 What Do Other Parents Think?
 A Parent’s Review of Minecraft